WOFD/RealDamage/README.md

 ![flamestike](flamestrike.png?raw=true "Flamestrike Damage Tracking")

 ## Tracking per mob !
-It also keeps statistics for the last 125 spells and abilities against the last 250 mob types you have engaged.
+It also keeps statistics for the last 125 spells and abilities for the last 250 mob types you have engaged.
 If you hover over an ability or spell when a target is selected it will show the statistics gathered for that specific mob.
 Super useful for sanity checking if you are hit capped versus ragnaros!

 ![fireball](fireball\_target.png?raw=true "Fireball Damage Tracking on target")